EOG Resources, Inc. [EOG] – How low can NYSE:EOG go? A return to Fundamental Analysis

 Fundamental Analysis of EOG Resources, Inc. [EOG]

-Turning to investigate this organization’s capital structure, EOG Resources, Inc. [EOG] has generated a Total Debt to Total Equity ratio of 31.42.
-Similarly, its Total Debt to Total Capital is 23.91, while its Total Debt to Total Assets stands at 17.93.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 17.19, and its Long-Term Debt to Total Capital is 26.70.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 5.69 and its Total Debt to EBITDA Value is 0.74.
-The Enterprise Value to Sales for this firm is now 2.65, and its Total Debt to Enterprise Value stands at 0.11.
-EOG Resources, Inc. [EOG] has a Price to Book Ratio of 2.61, a Price to Cash Flow Ratio of 6.52 and P/E Ratio of 11.64.
+This company’s Enterprise Value to EBITDA is 5.30 and its Total Debt to EBITDA Value is 0.67.
+The Enterprise Value to Sales for this firm is now 2.39.
+EOG Resources, Inc. [EOG] has a Price to Book Ratio of 2.25, a Price to Cash Flow Ratio of 5.96 and P/E Ratio of 13.34.
 These metrics all suggest that EOG Resources, Inc. is more likely to generate a positive ROI.

-Shifting the focus to workforce efficiency, EOG Resources, Inc. [EOG] earns $6,166,599 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 8.52 and its Total Asset Turnover is 0.54.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.13 and its Current Ratio is 1.36.
+Similarly, this company’s Total Asset Turnover is 0.48.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.00 and its Current Ratio is 1.18.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.49, which indicates that it is 5.43% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 22.29.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.55, which indicates that it is 8.24% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 30.69.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is EOG Resources, Inc. [EOG] a Reliable Buy?